Look here for news about the topics we're covering in the seminar.

 - H.R.
 1962, Free Flow of Information Act (The Senate version is S. 987)

 - H.R.
 2282, Internet Gambling Regulation, Enforcement, and Consumer Protection Act

 - H.R.
 2399, L.I.B.E.R.T.- E. Act

 - H.R.
 2487, E-S.H.O.P.
 Act

 Adobe Acrobat Reader

-you can download an Acrobat reader free from Adobe, HERE
+If you don't have a viewer for PDF files, you can download an Acrobat reader free from Adobe, HERE